MostAwesomeDude/divmod-docs/products/nevow/nevow-and-athena-faq.rst

 Q) How can I unit-test javascript code using Athena?

-A) The same way you unit-test your ordinary :ref:`Twisted` or :ref:`Divmod`
-software: by using :ref:`trial`.
-You can find :ref:`athena-testing`.
-Have a look at :ref:`nevow.test.test_javascript` to see, how tests are prepared and run.
+A) The same way you unit-test your ordinary `Twisted` or `Divmod` software: by usingi `trial`.
+You can find :doc:`athena-testing`.
+Have a look at `nevow.test.test_javascript` to see, how tests are prepared and run.